 - Request information or call our Admissions Office.
 You can reach our office at 1-800-626-6610 or 503-843-3521.
 We are dedicated to helping families understand Delphian’s unique learning community and would love to help you determine if Delphian is the right fit for your family.

 - Apply.
+Contact our Admissions Office for a preliminary telephone interview and user ID to login to our application portal.
+You will be asked to provide your child's most recent report cards (including the last full year), any standardized test scores and teacher recommendations.
 There is an application fee of $100.
-In addition to the application, you will be asked to provide your most recent report cards (including the last full year), any standardized test scores and teacher recommendations.
-Please contact one of our Admissions Associates to get your personalized, online admissions application.

 Your family's visit will be scheduled for a weekday so that you can see the school in action.
 In the case of some international families, a video interview can be arranged.
 However, we strongly recommend a personal visit to really get to know us.